digitalrebar/doc/deployment/advanced-deployment.rst

 Advanced Deployments
 ~~~~~~~~~~~~~~~~~~~~

-While docker-based developments or simple developments can function will
+While Docker-based developments or simple developments can function
-with the default configuration, many cases will need customization.
+with the default configuration, in many cases some level of customization will be required.
 From
 networking to external services to initial configuration values, the
 rebar-config.sh script currently controls how the admin components are
 deployed.

-The production.sh script is used to stage, install, and configuration
+The production.sh script is used to stage, install, and configure
 the initial Digital Rebar admin server.
 Customizing rebar-config.sh
 script allows for additional configurations and modifications.